Grum999/BuliCommander/README.md

 When you want to execute *Buli Commander*, simply go to **Tools** -> **Scripts** and select **Buli Commander**.

+### Tested platforms
+Plugin has been tested with Krita 4.3.0 (appimage) on Linux Debian 10

+Currently don't kwow if plugin works on Windows and MacOs.
+I think it should be Ok, because of use of python and PyQt high level and multi OS file system functions, but...

 ## Plugin's life

 ### What's new?